jp7677/dxvk-nvapi/README.md

 - NVIDIA PhysX, by supporting entry points for querying PhysX capabilities.
 - Several GPU topology related methods for adapter and display information, by querying from DXVK and Vulkan.

+See the [DLSS / Smooth Motion / Reflex](https://docs.nvidia.com/datacenter/tesla/driver-installation-guide/gaming.html) section in the [NVIDIA Driver Installation Guide](https://docs.nvidia.com/datacenter/tesla/driver-installation-guide/) for a high level guide for NVIDIA gaming technology on Linux.

 Note that DXVK-NVAPI does not implement DLSS, Reflex or PhysX.
 It mostly forwards the relevant calls.

 While originally being developed for usage with Unreal Engine 4, most notably for `Assetto Corsa Competizione`, more entry points have been added over time for enabling other NVIDIA related technologies.
 DXVK-NVAPI does not and will never cover the complete surface of NVIDIA's NVAPI.
 It is not meant as a full replacement, but rather as an addition to DXVK and VKD3D-Proton to enable several GPU features.